seanknox/tf-azure-vm/README.md

 Quickly spin up a (semi-)hardened Linux VM with [Docker CE][dockerce], [azure-cli][azurecli], and other tools preinstalled using [Terraform][terraform] on your laptop.

 ## What you get
-- Single Standard_B2ms Linux VM running Ubuntu 18.04 Bionic
+- Single Standard_B2ms Linux VM running Ubuntu 18.04 Bionic using an Azure subscription and region of your choice
 - VM reachable at public IP/FQDN based on your Azure alias
 - Installed packages: Docker CE, azure-cli, fail2ban, automake, git, vim, tmux, and a handful of other tools.
 - Network Security Group configured to allow only SSH incoming (protected by [fail2ban][fail2ban])